-- · Are they healthy?
+- Are they healthy?

 - Are they at least 30 inches in circumference (10 inches in diameter) at chest height?

 - Do they show no or few signs of emerald ash borer infestation?

 - Are they in a good location?

-- Are they valuable to you?
+- Are you interested in saving them?